odavlstudio/verax/extension/README.md

 # ODAVL Guardian — VS Code Extension

-Reality-grade browser checks that return a verdict you can ship with.
+Launch decision engine that tests real user flows and returns a deploy verdict.

 ## What it does